 Mashed potatoes become gluey or gummy when the potatoes release too much starch.
 This happens when potatoes are overworked or mashed too heavily.

-If you try our Easy Garlic Mashed Potatoes, please leave a star rating and a comment letting us know how you liked this recipe.
+If you make this recipe, please leave a ⭐️ STAR rating and COMMENT letting us know how you liked the recipe.

 Print